nvmwill/nexmo-developer/_tutorials/en/video/publish-streams/javascript/4-set-publisher-cam-mic.md

 ---
-title: Setting the camera and microphone used by the publisher
+title: Setting the camera and microphone
 description: "Learn how to publish Vonage Video API streams in your web application.
 Once you have connected to a session, you can send video, audio, and messages by publishing a stream."
 product: video
 ---